 10 of 10

 Horseback riding can be a riskier sport than others.
 And, there's an incorrect perception that you're just sitting and letting the horse do all of the work.
-Few non-riders understand the whole-body and mind effort required to ride really well, to keep the horse balanced and in control.
+Few non-riders understand the whole-body and mental effort required to ride really well, to keep the horse balanced and in control.
 Not only do you have to have control of your own body, but that of the horse's too.
 Good riders take years to develop.